-This morning, drive 20 minutes to the nearby township named Puli to visit a famous Tea farm plantation and taste a cup of the delicious tea yourself.
+This morning, drive 20 minutes to the nearby township named Puli to visit a famous Tea farm and see a tea plantation.
 In the afternoon, take a cable car and visit the Formosan Cultural Village.
 Here you can choose to take a walk to visit the homes of Taiwan's main indigenous tribes, experience the exciting rides of the theme park or stroll through the grounds of Taiwan's largest and most authentic European garden.
 Take the cable car back down and enjoy dinner at a local restaurant.